 You know that feeling when you really want something, and you’d do just about anything to get it?
 As adults, we have our tried and true ways to “make things happen.”
 But kids are still developing and struggling to express themselves with words.
 For them, screaming and stomping may be a pretty good strategy.
 In fact, tantrums can occur in children up to age 4.
 So, how can you tell if your child is throwing a tantrum?
 Consider these signs and tips for handling them:

-- Does the child watch other people’s reactions as his tantrum is unfolding and then adjust behavior according to those reactions?
-This might look like calming down when the adult is starting to negotiate or give in to the demand.
+- Does the child watch other people’s reactions as his tantrum is unfolding and adjust behavior according to those reactions?
+This might look like calming down when the adult starts to negotiate or give in to the demand.

 How to Help: